 Khac Quan was born and grew up near the renowned Bat Trang ceramic village.
 Khac Quan's clay works have made a strong impression as well as his ability to control the intricate porcelain making technique as form of sculpture.
 With Quan people witness his modern style and sophistication interpreted using only simple soil and enamel.

-Dinh Quan (right) is one Vietnam's premier artists, working on large lacquer and sculpture.
+Dinh Quan Dinh Quan (right) is one Vietnam's premier artists, working on large lacquer and sculpture.
 His home gallery, in the heart of the bohemian enclave on the West Lake, is a fascinating visit and he is a gracious host who is fluent in English.

+Lionel Descostes, a French artist, has been taking on the Vietnamese embroidery "painting" technique (canvases appear to be in oil but up close are actually thread - sewn art work) and has reinvented it in his own way, moving it out of the realm of traditional craft and semi-artistic production onto the stage of contemporary art.
 Tran Hieu is a painter, antique collector and dealer.
 Out of many antique collectors in the capital, Tran Hieu stands out.
 Born and raised in a Noble family in Hanoi, he inherited a rich collection of antique dating back up to five generations.
 Hieu continues to trade and collect from inside as well as outside of Vietnam.
 The collection includes wood, lacquer Buddhas and exotic statues, ancient ceramic, stone, porcelain, bronze drums from the Dong Son civilization which date back from thousand years ago.